 Visit each opera’s event page in the days leading up to a performance to read articles and interviews about the opera and its cast, see photos from rehearsal, watch behind-the-scenes videos and trailers, , and more.
 Also be sure to follow Opera Colorado on Facebook, Twitter, Instagram, and YouTube; bookmark our blog; and subscribe to our email newsletter for all the latest information!

-Or, join us one hour prior to each performance at the Ellie Caulkins Opera House of a free and insightful pre-performance discussion led by music historian Betsy Schwarm.
+Or, join us one hour prior to each performance at the Ellie Caulkins Opera House of a free and insightful pre-performance discussion led by opera historian Betsy Schwarm.

 Can I bring kids to a performance?